Skip to main content Skip to secondary navigation

 Program Components

 Summer First provides Fellows from a range of engineering disciplines the opportunity to gain exposure to the wealth of resources on campus, and explore the research environment(s) in their own doctoral programs.
-This experience effectively serves as a supplementary research rotation for these graduate students, enabling them to explore research options over an additional quarter.
-Fellows also engage in small literature discussion groups, professional development workshops, excursions, mentoring opportunities, and social activities to foster a sense of belonging and build community.
+This experience effectively serves as a supplementary research rotation, enabling students to explore research options over an additional quarter.
+Fellows also engage in literature discussion groups, professional development workshops, excursions, mentoring opportunities, and social activities to foster a sense of belonging and build community.

-In addition to onboarding, a stipend, and professional development workshops, Fellows will also be provided tuition for 3 units of directed research.
+In addition to onboarding, a stipend, and professional development workshops, Fellows will also be provided 3 units of tuition.

 Selection Process